VRU-NExT/VideoQA/README.md

 ![](https://img.shields.io/badge/Status-building-brightgreen) ![](https://img.shields.io/badge/PRs-Welcome-red)

-This repository contains a list of papers, codes, datasets, leaderboards of Video Question Answering (VideoQA).
+This repository contains a list of datasets, papers, codes, and leaderboards of Video Question Answering (VideoQA).
 If you found any error, please don't hesitate to open an issue or pull request.

-If you find this repository helpful for your work,  please kindly cite the following paper.
+If you find this repository helpful for your work,  please kindly cite the following [paper](https://arxiv.org/abs/2203.01225).
 The Bibtex are listed below:
 <pre>
 @article{zhong2022Video,
       title={Video Question Answering: Datasets, Algorithms and Challenges},